beestertime/beestertime.github.io/_posts/2022-01-04-start-at-the-close.md

 ---
 layout: post
-title: start at the close
+title: Start at the close
 categories: epistats
 date: '2022-01-06'
 ---